 I don’t make pastries for breakfast very often, but I really can’t resist a good, homemade sweet roll.
 And these Raspberry Cream Cheese Sweet Rolls are a heavenly combination of a sweet roll and a fruit and cream cheese danish.

-If you’re looking for a special occasion breakfast, these delicious breakfast pastries should definitely be at the top of your list!
+If you’re looking for a special occasion breakfast, these delicious berry pastries should definitely be at the top of your list!